-“Through almost thirty years at the ANU, I’ve been able to pursue my legal and cultural interests, with the support and encouragement of many wonderful students and colleagues.
+“Through almost 30 years at ANU, I’ve been able to pursue my legal and cultural interests with the support and encouragement of many wonderful students and colleagues.

 Alongside his work as the Director of the ANU College of Law’s Australian Centre for Environmental Law, and the Centre for Climate Law and Policy, Professor Bonyhady is a Fellow of both the Academy of Social Sciences in Australia, and the Australian Academy of the Humanities.